bogedy/bogedy.github.io/content/Programming/hardyweinberg.md

     r ESS: 7592.132131705443

 Our Gibbs sampler was a bit of a mixed bag here.
 Interestingly, the devleopers of PyMC say that Gibbs sampling tools are a [low priority](https://github.com/pymc-devs/pymc/issues/736) for them compared to Hamiltonian methods like NUTS.
 Typically, Gibbs yields fewer effective samples per second.
-Blog post coming soon on that too.

 But notice that the NUTS sampler yielded a much higher ESS than the Metropolis sampler.
 Let's compare the effective samples *per second* for each of our samplers: